-The remaining subproblem, indicated by thick black lines (for a formal description see case $j'\ge 2$), fortunately is already in the required form.
-Indeed: its main-diagonal contains only $1$s, while its small-diagonal is full with $0$s.
 Denote the alternating cycle of this smaller problem by $C'$.
-The (recursive) solution of the subproblem $C'$ will switch the value of $M(i-1,i+1)$ automatically back to $1$.
-Since the recursive procedure can use any down- and up-lines (see Corollary~\ref{lm:van-friendly}), therefore we can take care, that this switch-back will happen in the next recursion.
+The (recursive) subproblem $C'$ may contain a friendly path which will process it completely in one step, and will switch the value of $F_G(i-1,i+1)$ automatically back to $1$.
+If, however, it does not contain a friendly path, then the recursive procedure can use any down- and up-lines, including $(i-1,i+1)$ (see Corollary~\ref{lm:intersect}), therefore we can take care that this switch-back will happen in the next recursion.

-It is important to recognize that matrices $\hat M(G+G'-Z)$ and $\hat M(X+Y-Z)$ may have contain $2$ at the position $(i-1,i+1)$.
+It is important to recognize that matrices $\widehat M(G+G'-Z)$ and $\widehat M(X+Y-Z)$ may contain $2$ at the position $(i-1,i+1)$.
 Fortunately this ``problematic'' entry will be present only along one recursive step.
-Furthermore this entry will increase the switch-distance of the current $\hat M$ with at most one: the positions $(i-1,i), (i,i)$ and $(i,i+1)$ (outside of our subproblem), provides a suitable switch to handle the entry $2$ at position $(i-1,i+1)$ .
+Furthermore this entry will increase the switch-distance of the current $\widehat M$ by at most one: the positions $(i-1,i), (i,i)$ and $(i,i+1)$ (outside of our subproblem), provide a suitable switch to handle the entry $2$ at position $(i-1, i+1)$ .

-{\bf Case 2:} Now we have $M_G=(i+1,i-1)=M_G(i-1,i+1)=0$.
-Here we perform two swaps, as it is shown below (the places of the swaps are denoted with dash-ed squares):
+{\bf Case 2:} Now we have $F_G(i+1,i-1)=0$ and $F_G(i-1,i+1)=0$.
+Here we perform two swaps, the places of the swaps are denoted (shown below) with dashed squares:

 {\center\scalebox{1.3}{\proba{

 \ \raisebox{2cm}{$\Rightarrow$}

 }}}